Tree and Hedge Planting in Rugeley, Staffordshire

+This was a large tree and hedge planting job completed in Rugeley, Staffordshire.
 This project involved planting one hundred and twenty five 4 to 5 metre tall trees.
 They ranged from traditional woodland trees such as Oak and Beech to some more unusual tees such as the Lirodendron tuliphera which is a beautiful specimen tree growing to 25 metre plus and has white/cream tulip like flowers in the spring.

-The hedging was Beech (Fagus sylvatica) and the size was 0.9 – 1.2m tall, we planted one thousand six hundred of these.
+The hedging was Beech (Fagus sylvatica) and the size was 0.9 – 1.2m tall.
+We planted one thousand six hundred of these.
 Once established these will make an ideal back drop to further planting and to hide the fence to keep the farm animals out of the garden.

 How to Plant an Avenue of Trees: